TWH-Scripts/twh_searchProps/README.md

 - Enable loot when interact with drawers,chests or other interactable objects in the world
 - Add as many objects as you want with custom chances and loot or default

+- All lootable objects reload at server restart